Purple-crowned lorikeet: Behaviour

 Generally found in small groups, the species may congregate in larger flocks, and may be in the company of Little- and musk lorikeets.
 It is a fast, straight flyer and dwells mainly in the forest canopy far above the ground.

 Feeding

 The lorikeet is a gregarious blossom nomad that often reappears in areas where it has not been seen for some time.
 Blossoms of various Eucalyptus and Melaleuca species, and the boobialla (Myoporum insulare) are among material consumed.

 Breeding

 Breeding season is from August to December with one brood laid.
 The nest is a small unlined hollow in eucalypt, often with a knot-hole entrance.
 Sometimes the species nests in colonies.
-A clutch of 2-4 matte white roundish eggs, measuring 20 x 17 mm, is laid.
+A clutch of 2–4 matte white roundish eggs, measuring 20 x 17 mm, is laid.
 The incubation period is around 17 days.

 Aviculture

 Captive purple-crowned lorikeets have had a reputation for being short-lived.
-It is almost never seen in captivity outside Australia.
+It is uncommonly seen in captivity outside Australia.